 Photo credit: Jade Warne

-Fiona Murphy is an award-winning writer and editor based in the Blue Mountains.
+Fiona Murphy is an award-winning writer and arts critic based in the Blue Mountains.
 Her writing about disability, accessibility and the arts has appeared in The Guardian, ABC, The Saturday Paper, Griffith Review, The Big Issue.

 Fiona is a casual lecturer for RMIT University’s Professional Writing and Editing Program.
 She regularly facilitates creative writing workshops for organisations such as WestWords, Writers SA, Varuna and Writers Victoria.
-She is a MacDowell Fellow (2022) and Peter Blazey Fellow (2024).
+She is a MacDowell Fellow (2022), Peter Blazey Fellow (2024) and Michael King Fellow (2025).

-Fiona is currently working on a collection of short stories, which has been funded by a Create NSW grant.
+Fiona is currently working on a collection of short stories, as well as a book about Deaf history.